SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 ### My stances

 - I'm not against AI (... well, sort of).
 I am for care and consideration with technology usage, weighing the pros and cons.
 A Luddite in the historical sense, not [the modern sense of Luddite](https://en.wikipedia.org/wiki/Luddite#Modern_usage).
 I'm for technology used to empower humans, not devalue and displace them.
-- I'm trying to approach AI skeptically.
+- I'm trying to approach AI sceptically.
 A [Cynic in the historical and philosophical sense](https://en.wikipedia.org/wiki/Cynicism_(philosophy)), not [in the colloquial vernacular sense of cynic](https://en.wikipedia.org/wiki/Cynicism_(contemporary)).
     - Some social structures, laws, customs, conventions, foster bad behaviour
     - Deface the currency, reject the terms, refuse to play the rigged game
     - Leave our human mark on the things we create